SanthoshKumar150822/Banking-Application-using-VB.NET/README.md

 5. Change PIN
 6. Balance Enquiry
 7. Screenshots of the Software also attached in the repository, have a look :)
-This project is converted to exe in executable format.
+This project is converted to .exe format.
 Through the installer we can install the software in any machine.